By Popular Demand... (Cornbread, Greens, Black-Eyed Peas and Italian Sausage)

 The black-eyed peas couldn't be easier.
 No soaking... just rinse a 1-lb. bag of them, add to a pot with 1 or 2 smoked ham hocks, a chopped onion, and some garlic.
 Cover with about an inch of cold water (you'll need to add water as the cooking continues... it all depends on how "soupy" you like them!).

 Bring to a boil, then lower the heat and simmer for between 30-45 minutes, until they're done to your taste.
 I add salt at the end because I like that salty kick that comes with end-of-cooking salting, but you can certainly add it earlier.
 I also, at the end, add LOTS of black pepper, and a good-sized shot of hot sauce.
-I generally use my homemade habañero, but Tabasco is fine.
+I generally use my homemade habanero, but Tabasco is fine.

 As for the greens...
 I keep a container in the freezer... whenever I get beets with greens, or turnips, or sometimes even with arugula that's about to die...
 I quickly wilt it with a little EVOO and salt.
 Then I store it in the freezer and when I want greens, they're already half-cooked!
 Of course you can do this with frozen greens or fresh, just add some time to the cooking for the fresh ones.
+Last night, I happily used some of the beautiful kale that's still growing happily out in the garden underneath the snow, mixed with greens from the freezer.

 Most Yankees, myself included, will hardly recognize this as cornbread: no sugar, no eggs, dense, and a little... well... gritty from the cornmeal.
 It's also white!
 But this is the cornbread I've learned to make over the years that most closely resembles that made by my mother-in-law.
 She used self-rising cornmeal but, as I live in New York and that's not a staple at the corner store, I've had to make up my own rising strategy.
 So...
 My approximation of